 "OLD FRIENDS" IS a Survivors audio drama unlike any other yet heard in the series.
 It calls a pause on the predominant action-and-adventure motif that Big Finish have to take the time to explore some complex, and at times distressing, psychological themes.

-Based on a brilliant premise, and brought to life through some excellent individual performances, "Old Friends" is the kind of episode that requires the framework of a well established series, in which characters have shared a whole set of experiences and the contours of the drama's environment have been thoroughly established.
-It is the 'maturity' of Survivors on audio (in the sense of its already impressive longevity) that provides the necessary context for this sort of story.
+Based on a brilliant premise, and brought to life through some excellent individual performances, "Old Friends" is the kind of episode that it is only really possible to present a good way into in a well-established series, once characters have been through a whole series of experiences and the contours of the drama's environment have been thoroughly established.

 Jackie's world has become one of isolation in which she imagines that everyone who speaks to her is a spectre